Sugar-Free Stewed Apples – 3 Easy, Blood Sugar-Friendly Recipes

 • Ingredients for gingerbread apples

-• 400 g 400 Bramley apples, peeled cored and cut into chunks
+• 400 g 14 oz Bramley apples, peeled cored and cut into chunks

 Directions for simple stewed apples

-• Place your chopped apple into a saucepan
+• Add your chopped Bramley apples and xylitol to a medium saucepan

-• Sprinkle over the xylitol and 1 tbsp of water.
-On a medium to low heat stir the apples and simmer for 10-15 minutes (depending on how big your chunks are).
+• Stir the apples and simmer for 10-15 minutes (depending on how big your chunks are).

 Keep an eye on them and stir occasionally to ensure they don’t burn